rpm-software-management/dnf/doc/command_ref.rst

 Module Command
 ---------------

-Module subcommands take :ref:`\<module-spec>\ <specifying_modules-label>` that specify modules or profiles.
+Module subcommands take :ref:`\<module-spec>\ <specifying_modules-label>`... arguments that specify modules or profiles.

 .. _module_install_command-label:

 ``dnf [options] module install <module-spec>...``
-    Install module profiles incl. their RPMs.
+    Install module profiles, including their packages.
     In case no profile was provided, all default profiles get installed.
     Module streams get enabled accordingly.

     This command cannot be used for switching module streams.
-It is recommended to remove all installed content from the module, and reset the module using :ref:`reset <module_reset_command-label>` command.
+It is recommended to remove all installed content from the module and reset the module using the :ref:`reset <module_reset_command-label>` command.
 After you reset the module, you can install the other stream.

 ``dnf [options] module update <module-spec>...``
-    Update RPMs in installed module profiles.
+    Update packages in installed module profiles.
     In case no profile was provided, all installed profiles get updated.

 ``dnf [options] module remove <module-spec>...``
-    Remove installed module profiles incl. their RPMs.
+    Remove installed module profiles, including their packages.
     In case no profile was provided, all installed profiles get removed.

 .. _module_enable_command-label: